nicolasmarie1/pcvs/docs/source/index.rst

 validation plaform is strongly reduced, for instance:

 #.
 The dev team writes tests and describes scenarii.
 #.
-Cluster admins sets up the architecture for testing (compilers, tools...).
+Cluster admins set up the architecture for testing (compilers, tools...).
 #.
 Q/A dept. executes applications on given resource.

 Splitting the effort will enforce reusability and flexibility.
 In many cases,